mbellitti/mbellitti.github.io/_posts/2020-07-21-community-network.md

 A lot of these are cartoons!
 I didn't expect it.
-I think that in the spirit of the exercise I should keep them, since hearing a familiar voice still makes me wondere where else I heard it.
+I think that in the spirit of the exercise I should keep them, since hearing a familiar voice still makes me wonder where else I heard it.

 There are a lot of shows I've heard about, and some I have watched already (Rick and Morty and Modern Family, for example).
 A show that's ranked high and I haven't watched yet is BoJack Horseman, let's check who are the actors in it.
 For this part it's convenient to have [Imagus](https://addons.mozilla.org/en-US/firefox/addon/imagus/) installed: it's a Firefox addon that shows a popup with the linked image as you hover.